brettneese/messiah-aws/readme.md

 #### Adapt an existing Go API to run on Lambda

 If you already have a clean Go API tied into `ServeHTTP(res http.ResponseWriter, req *http.Request)`, adapting your handlers to speak to Messiah instead should be very simple.
-It's a matter of simply modifiying your handlers slightly - instead of `ServeHTTP(res http.ResponseWriter, req *http.Request)`, you'll change that to something like `Handle(req Messiah.Request)` and instead of `json.NewEncoder(res).Encode(apiResponse)`, you'll simply do something like
+It's a matter of simply modifying your handlers slightly - instead of `ServeHTTP(res http.ResponseWriter, req *http.Request)`, you'll change that to something like `Handle(req Messiah.Request)` and instead of `json.NewEncoder(res).Encode(apiResponse)`, you'll simply do something like

 ```